There are many ways for you to get involved with WINGS. Help us break the cycle of family violence:

 780-426-4985 or email firstname.lastname@example.org.
 Drop-off only, please.
 Thank you!

-WINGS is searching for a committed and long term volunteer to help in our childcare each Thursday morning from 9:00am-11:30am.
+WINGS is searching for a committed and long term volunteer to help in our childcare each Tuesday and Friday morning from 9:00am-11:30am.
 Volunteers will be helping childcare staff

 with children ages 3mos – kindergarten and must have a love for preschool children as well as have good mobility.
 Criminal Record and Intervention checks are required.